 Everyone deserves a safe place to sleep.

-Sleep Out participants have invested in and advocated for these futures, raising more than $90 million to house, care for, and empower young people overcoming homelessness at Covenant House.
-Over the last 10 years, Covenant House expanded to six new cities and shelters more than 2,000 young people every night.
+Over the last ten years, Sleepers have raised more than $90 million to house, care for, and empower young people overcoming homelessness at Covenant House.
+In that same time, we opened six new shelters and expanded services to reach more than 2,000 young people each night.

-When the world closed under the threat of coronavirus, Covenant House remained open 24/7 for young people in need of shelter and safety.
-Our team leapt into action, adapting intake and safety protocols, creating isolation spaces out of classrooms, fostering togetherness from six feet apart, providing a safety net to youth who found themselves unable to work, and standing with youth as they dealt with tragedy and confronted inequity that the virus laid bare.
+When the world closed under the threat of coronavirus, Covenant House remained open for young people in need of shelter and safety.
+Our team leapt into action: